laravel/docs/authentication.md

 #### Summary & Choosing Your Stack

-In summary, if your application will be access using a browser, your application will use Laravel's built-in authentication services.
+In summary, if your application will be accessed using a browser, your application will use Laravel's built-in authentication services.

 Next, if your application offers an API, you will choose between [Passport](/docs/{{version}}/passport) or [Sanctum](/docs/{{version}}/sanctum) to provide API token authentication for your application.
 In general, Sanctum should be preferred when possible since it is a simple, complete solution for API authentication, SPA authentication, and mobile authentication, including support for "scopes" or "abilities".